sadanand-singh/geoLocateProxy/README.md

 ## Setup

+1. Clone this [repository](https://github.com/sadanand-singh/geoLocateProxy) or download as an archive.
-1. copy services.secrets.json.sample to services.secrets.json
+2. copy services.secrets.json.sample to services.secrets.json
-2. Save credentials for geocoding services
+3. Save credentials for geocoding services
-    a. **Here**
+    - **Here**
         - Sign up for an account at https://developer.here.com/authenticationpage
         - Navigate to https://developer.here.com/projects and create a project.
         - On the project page, copy the provided app ID and app Key.
         - Save them into the JSON field `here.api_key_params.app_id` and `here.api_key_params.app_key`, in services.secrets.json.
-    b. **Google**
+    - **Google**
         - Navigate to https://developers.google.com/maps/documentation/geocoding/get-api-key
         - Click "Get a Key" and follow the instructions.
         - Copy the provided API Key.
         - Save it into the JSON field `google.api_key_params.key` in services.secrets.json.
-3. OPTIONALLY, add any other third party providers in the services.json file, along with their corresponding credentials/secrets in the services.secrets.json file.
+4. OPTIONALLY, add any other third party providers in the services.json file, along with their corresponding credentials/secrets in the services.secrets.json file.

 **NOTES** for `services.json` file:

 1. Every entry in services.json should have corresponding secrets/credentials entry in the services.secrets.json file.
 2. Every entry should provide following _compulsory_ fields:
-    a. `base_url`: The URL that is used to make the query service.
+    - `base_url`: The URL that is used to make the query service.
 For example, for google, this would be `https://maps.googleapis.com/maps/api/geocode/json`
-    b. `query_address_string`: The query string that is used in the complete http request to service.
+    - `query_address_string`: The query string that is used in the complete http request to service.
 For eg. for google, the query string is `https://maps.googleapis.com/maps/api/geocode/json/?address=San%20Francisco%2C%20CA&key=YOUR_API_KEY'`, hence this string would be `address`.
-    c. `coords_keys`: An ordered sequence of keys and indices from returned json, that could be used to extract `Latitude` and `Longitude` of the address.
+    - `coords_keys`: An ordered sequence of keys and indices from returned json, that could be used to extract `Latitude` and `Longitude` of the address.
 For example, based on Response example from Here, as outlined [here](https://developer.here.com/documentation/geocoder/topics/quick-start-geocode.html), following sequence of keys can be used for:
     ```
     [
         "Response",